-Mr. Franze has represented parties and amici in more than forty cases before the US Supreme Court and regularly handles appeals in federal and state courts across the country.
+High-Stakes Cases.
+Mr. Franze has represented parties and amici in more than forty cases before the US Supreme Court as well as appeals in federal and state courts across the country.
 He has served as a national appellate counsel for some of the largest litigations in the country, and been recognized as a "superb advocate" (The Legal 500), a high court "aficionado" (National Law Journal), and was selected to DC Super Lawyers for appellate law.
 Beyond appellate matters, Mr. Franze regularly provides strategic counseling on large scale litigation requiring both legal acumen and creative advocacy.
 He currently serves as lead national appellate and critical motions counsel in a complex mass litigation, one of "the biggest cases of 2021" according to The Lawyer's Global Litigation Report.

-For more than a decade, Mr. Franze was an adjunct professor of law at American University Washington School of Law and Michigan State’s semester-in-DC program, teaching courses in Legal Rhetoric, Federal Jurisdiction, and Appellate Practice.
+Teaching & Scholarship.
+For more than a decade, Mr. Franze was an adjunct professor of law at American University Washington School of Law and Michigan State's semester-in-DC program, teaching courses in Legal Rhetoric, Federal Courts, and Appellate Practice.
 He currently participates in a European faculty exchange program.